 • Output Field [Field] Outputs the field with area data to allow subsetting

-The first thing to know, is that area cut does not cut.
+The first thing to know, is that distance to 2d area does not cut.

 It provides data with which you can then subset using other modules like plume or intersection.